What is Cloud Performance Testing and What are the Top Cloud-Based Performance Testing Service Providers?

 As per the current trend, we want our websites/app pages to load fast, we do care a lot about the response times which is making even performance and load test, a very integral part of software testing.

 Major challenges faced earlier with performance testing was the availability of resources.
 The problems are now solved by bringing in cloud performance testing.

-Read below to know more about what can actually be done in cloud-based performance testing and what benefits we derive, how should we test etc along with some of the top companies offering cloud-based services.
+Read below to know more about what can actually be done in cloud-based performance testing and what benefits we derive, how should we test, etc along with some of the top companies offering cloud-based services.

 What You Will Learn:

-- What is Cloud Based Testing?
+- What Is Cloud-Based Testing?

-- How does Cloud Performance Testing work?
+- How Does Cloud Performance Testing Work?

-- Top Cloud-Based Performance and Load Testing Service Providers
+- Top Cloud-Based Performance And Load Testing Service Providers

-- Benefits of Cloud Testing
+- Benefits Of Cloud Testing

-- Performance Testing Approach for Cloud-based Applications
+- Performance Testing Approach For Cloud-based Applications

 - Recommended Reading

-How does Cloud Performance Testing work?
+How Does Cloud Performance Testing Work?

 Given below are the steps, that we need to follow –

 Once the user is ready with the test cases, the service providers leverage servers start to generate web traffic originating from around the world and hence that would ensure complete and proper testing.
-Server Providers usually maintain good easy to use dashboards which display the results to the user and can be interpreted easily.
+Server Providers usually maintain good easy to use dashboards that display the results to the user and can be interpreted easily.

 Once the testing is complete, the results are displayed to the user for monitoring and analysis.

-Top Cloud-Based Performance and Load Testing Service Providers
+Top Cloud-Based Performance And Load Testing Service Providers

 Here’s the list with more details.